 If it’s shell collecting you want, plan to visit or stay on Sanibel Island on the Gulf coast.
 It is the 3rd best shelling spot IN THE WORLD! (updated to say: Sulu Islands, Philippines and Jeffries Bay, South Africa are #1 and #2.)
 I wish we’d have been able to get over to Sanibel more often when I lived in central Florida.
 It was only 4 hours away, but the cost was just something we couldn’t afford back then.
 We did get there a few times.
 Now the Bailey-Matthews Shell Museum is open with interesting seashell info and history.

-Don’t forget to visit the numerous state parks all over the state.
-And head out on the water on a charter boat or rent a boat yourself and navigate the IC (Intracoastal Waterway).
-Doing some low-key, untouristy-like trips may make some excellent memories.
+Don’t forget to visit the numerous state parks.
+And head out on the water on a charter boat or rent a boat yourself and navigate the ICW, ocean or rivers.
+Taking some low-key, un-touristy trips to places the locals visit may make some excellent Florida vacation memories.